Decathlon/newman-reporter-pullrequest-decorator/README.md

 `--reporter-pullrequest-decorator-checkname` | (Optional : Default `newman-check`) Name you want to give to the check name that will be created by the reporter.
 This parameter is useful if you want to wait for a specific check name to be completed inside your workflow.
 See, for example, the following github action : fountainhead/action-wait-for-check@v1.0.0
 `--reporter-pullrequest-decorator-refcommit` | (Required) Long Commit hash.
 When you run this reporter from a Pull Request.
 You should use : ${{ github.event.pull_request.head.sha }}
-`--reporter-debug` | (Optional : Default `false`) Reporter debug mode `--suppress-exit-code` | (Required) Ensure that asynchronous github API is called before reporter termination.
+`--reporter-debug` | (Optional : Default `false`) Reporter debug mode `--suppress-exit-code` | (Optional) Ensure that asynchronous github API is called before reporter termination.

 ---